Pupil Premium and Sport Funding

 At Harbour we are determined that all children will achieve the very best that they can in our welcoming, creative, inclusive community.
 We give every child, every chance, every day.

 Strong leadership systems ensure that Pupil Premium funding has the necessary impact.
-This includes an identified governor having responsibility for Pupil Premium (Mrs Harris), a Pupil Premium Champion (Mrs Boatman) who work with the Headteacher to lead on the development plan and a coordinated approach to implementing plans.
+This includes an identified governor having responsibility for Pupil Premium (Mrs Harris), Pupil Premium Champions (Mrs Chaplin & Mrs Boatman) who work with the Headteacher to lead on the development plan and a coordinated approach to implementing plans.
 All matters relating to the Pupil Premium are reported back to the Governors, ensuring that the school is held to account for the impact of spending.

 2. National Sport Funding : Using it to make a difference at Harbour Primary School